 Level 2: Significant other observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active or other inputs that are observable or can be corroborated by observable market data.

 Level 3: Significant unobservable inputs for assets or liabilities that are derived from assumptions based on management’s estimate of assumptions that market participants would use in pricing the assets or liabilities.

-Fair value was determined on a recurring basis based on appraisals by qualified licensed appraisers and was adjusted for management’s estimates of costs to sell and holding period discounts.
+Fair value is determined on a recurring basis based on appraisals by qualified licensed appraisers and is adjusted for management’s estimates of costs to sell and holding period discounts.

 The following table presents information as of December 31, 2018 about significant unobservable inputs (Level 3) used in the valuation of assets measured at fair value on a recurring basis:

-The Company held warrants to purchase common shares of Alliance MMA.
-The fair value of the warrant asset (and related discount) at the date of issuance was determined using the Black-Scholes option pricing model.
+The Company has recorded a warrant asset in relation to the contingent call option upon the occurrence of a “fundamental transaction”, as defined in the SEA.
+The fair value of the warrant asset (and related discount) at the date of issuance was determined using the Black-Scholes option pricing model, which was deemed not to be materially different than the fair value as would have been determined using an open simulation model such as the Monte Carlo.
 The Black-Scholes model uses a combination of observable inputs (Level 2) and unobservable inputs (Level 3) in calculating fair value.

 The assumptions used to measure the fair value of the warrants as of original issuance date and as of December 31, 2018 were as follows:

-The balances and levels of the assets measured at fair value on a recurring basis at December 31, 2018 are presented in the following table:
+The balances and levels of the assets measured at fair value on a non-recurring basis at December 31, 2018 are presented in the following table:

 In relation to the acquisition, the Company no longer held these investments at December 31, 2019.
 A gain was recorded for $427,282 related to an increase in fair value and is included in other income.